 South Africa, Eritrea and Tanzania lead the continent in bankable projects, with 12, 10 and 10 respectively.
 These account for over 60% of Africa’s projects in this phase.

 Services required: Civil works, construction, infrastructure, shaft-sinking, process plant construction, accommodation, roads, etc.

-The Democratic Republic of Congo and Mozambique feature several active projects, while South Africa has the lion’s share with over 30.
+The Democratic Republic of Congo and Mozambique feature several executable projects, while South Africa has the lion’s share with over 30.

 Services required: Expansion, refurbishment and aftermarket, including maintenance, repairs or replacements services or goods/products.